reddymanyam/eazzyshop/README.md

-# EazzyShop
+# EazyShop
-created using HTML,CSS and JavaScript
+Created using HTML,CSS and JavaScript